anyscale/madewithml.github.io/docs/courses/mlops/continual-learning.md

 ### Retraining

 If the appropriate action is to retrain, it’s not just the matter of fact of retraining on the old data + new data (if only it was that easy)!
 There’s an entire workflow (often human-in-the-loop) that is responsible for composing the retraining dataset.
 We use the word “compose” because it really is an art.
-Labeling, active learning, views for domain experts, quality assurance, augmentation, up/down sampling, evaluation dataset with appropriate slice representations, etc. Read more about the nuances of this process in our [data-driven development lesson](data-driven-development.md){:target="_blank"} which focuses on data-driven development and treating data as the first class citizen.
+Labeling, active learning, views for domain experts, quality assurance, augmentation, up/down sampling, evaluation dataset with appropriate slice representations, etc. Once we’ve labeled any new data and validated our new dataset, we’re ready to retrain our system.
+But we want to retrain in such a manner that the model learns to behave more robustly on the slices of data it previously performed poorly on.

+#### Upsampling

+With the appropriate dataset creation workflows with labeling, QA, etc. we should have a quality updated dataset to tran our model with.
+However, our model will still get some things wrong.
+We want to identify these subsets and increase their exposure via upsampling.
+A recent technique proposed for this is Just Train Twice (JTT), which initially trains a model and upsamples the training data points that the model continues to misclassify.
+This sampled dataset is now used to train a second model to improve performance on the “worst-group” subsets.
+[Just Train Twice]

+#### Not a panacea

+While retraining is a natural process of iteration, not all issues will be resolved by just retraining.
+Data-driven changes such as improving labeling consistency, updating labeling instructions, removing noisy samples, etc. are just a few of the steps we can take to improve our system.
+If we don’t address these underlying issues, all the other data-driven techniques around slices and boosting will have propagated these issues and retraining won’t be as impactful as we may have intended.

 ### Evaluation